 Penny was kidnapped from the orphanage, taken to a dangerous swamp with two callous adults (even Snoops doesn't care much for her).
 The New York police aren't searching for her because they think she ran away and have only come across dead ends, and only the Rescue Aid Society mice find her bottle.
 She's clearly there against her will, and can't escape because well, it's a dangerous swamp, that and the alligators will catch her.
 Rufus, the cat who comforts her at the orphanage, describes Medusa as a "weird old lady that wanted to take Penny for a ride" which implies that they kidnapped her the minute she was outside.
 Later on when she's in the pirate's cave, she's at risk of drowning or being sucked out to sea.

 Down Under gives us Cody.
 While not suffering from Parental Abandonment, viciously deconstructs Free-Range Children when he manages to walk right on in to a poacher who kidnaps him with intents of finding an endangered eagle.
 Said Poacher Would Hurt a Child.
-What makes it even worse is that there is a scene where it shows Cody's house make it even worse, first with his mother shouting his name to call him home, followed by a ranger handing over her son's crocodile-mutilated backpack.
+The following two scenes at Cody's house make it even worse, first with his mother shouting his name to call him home, followed by a ranger handing over her son's crocodile-mutilated backpack.
 We don't see her face, but the way she hugs it to her chest is nothing short of heartbreaking.